Workers' compensation (United States): History

-The Workers' Accident Insurance system put into place by Otto von Bismarck in Germany in 1884 is often cited as a model for the rest of Europe and later the United States.
-In the late 19th and early 20th century, U.S. policymakers, journalists, and social scientists convinced of the need for a compensation law disagreed over whether the United States should follow the German system or the British system.
-The German system was based on insurance and removed employees' right to sue, while the British system preserved the right to sue.
-The United States eventually followed the German example.
+The Accident Insurance Law of 1884 instituted by German Chancellor Otto von Bismarck served as a model for the rest of Europe and the United States.
+American journalists, policymakers, and social scientists subsequently debated whether to adopt the German welfare system or the British approach, which preserved the beneficiary's right to sue.
 Prior to compensation laws, the United States dealt with employee injuries entirely through litigation.
 The law made an "unholy trinity" of tort defenses available to employers, including contributory negligence, assumption of risk, and the fellow servant rule.
-As result of this trio of legal doctrines, employees injured in accidents or the families of workers killed at work often lost lawsuits over workplace injuries.
+As a result, injured employees and their families typically lost lawsuits over workplace injuries.

-In 1855, Georgia and Alabama passed Employer Liability Acts; 26 other states passed similar acts between 1855 and 1907.
+In 1855, Georgia and Alabama passed Employer Liability Acts based on the British Employers' Liability Act 1880; 26 other states passed similar acts between 1855 and 1907.
 Early laws permitted injured employees to sue the employer and then prove a negligent act or omission.
-(A similar scheme was set forth in Britain's 1880 Act.)

-Statewide workers' compensation laws were passed in New York in 1898, Maryland in 1902, Massachusetts in 1908, and Montana in 1909.
-The first law covering federal employees was passed in 1906.
-(See: FELA, 1908; FECA, 1916; Kern, 1918.)

-Several of these early laws were quickly challenged by employers and were struck down by American courts as unconstitutional.
-The most important one was a 1910 New York law that was declared unconstitutional by the New York Court of Appeals in the landmark decision of Ives v.
+New York's 1910 law was declared unconstitutional by the New York Court of Appeals in the landmark decision of Ives v.
 South Buffalo Railway on March 24, 1911, one day before the Triangle Shirtwaist Factory Fire.
-According to law professor John Fabian Witt, the Ives decision represents the key point of "rupture" between an old paradigm that was dying and a new paradigm that was gradually emerging in American law, society, and politics.
+According to law professor John Fabian Witt, the Ives decision represents the "rupture" between an old paradigm that was dying and a new paradigm that was gradually emerging in American law, society, and politics.
 The massive public reaction to Ives led to the triumph of the American workers' compensation movement and crushed the judicial legacy of the author of the Ives opinion, Judge William E. Werner.
-Ives and Werner were both quickly forgotten after Werner's death.
-Werner's old antislavery world of free labor and freedom of contract was replaced by a new world based on scientific management, actuarial risk, and insurance.
+Werner's philosophy of free labor and freedom of contract was replaced by legal requirements based on scientific management, actuarial risk, and insurance.